Take your Ecommerce Store to Facebook Shops and Create a Seamless Shopping Experience!

 Facebook Shops allows you to create an online shop on Facebook and Instagram.
 You can show and sell your products directly on Facebook and Instagram and your customers can discover and buy your products with just a few clicks, either through in-app sales or by bringing them to your website.
 You can find your company’s shop by clicking the “Show shop” button on your company’s Facebook page or on its Instagram profile and by clicking on advertisements or swiping up in stories.

 Businesses can use shops for free, just like all other Facebook ecommerce functions.
 But in contrast to Facebook Marketplace, this new function is aimed at companies rather than consumers and can be more personalized.
 Check out simple & effective tips for successful marketing on Facebook ecommerce store.

 The new function comes at just the right time for small businesses, as the corona pandemic is forcing brands around the world to adapt their business models and find new sales channels.

-More than 1,200 entrepreneurs and small to medium-sized companies’ extent the pandemic is affecting their behaviour and the data shows that companies are actively looking for new ecommerce solutions.
+More than 1,200 entrepreneurs and small to medium-sized companies’ extent the pandemic is affecting their behaviour and the data shows that companies are actively looking for new ecommerce Branding Strategy.
 Of the companies that want to integrate ecommerce on their side, 46% have either already started or are discussing it due to the pandemic.
 Facebook Shops is obviously an interesting opportunity for companies.

 Since shops will be free, even small businesses on a budget can try this new option – even if they can’t afford to set up their own web shop.